vicanso/lru-store/README.md

 # lru-store

-A lru store for browser, it's based on [store](https://github.com/marcuswestin/store.js)
+A lru store for browser.
+It is better to use with [store](https://github.com/marcuswestin/store.js)

 ## Installation